mikmikuser/ShadowX-Ui-Library/README.md

 # 🌌 ShadowX UI Library

 ShadowX is a glowing, Fluent-inspired Roblox UI library designed for both **Mobile** and **PC**.
-Built by **MBR DEV**, this library provides a responsive, clean, and powerful interface for your scripts — with buttons, toggles, sliders, inputs, keybinds, and more.
+Created by **MBR DEV**, this library provides a clean and powerful interface with buttons, toggles, sliders, dropdowns, inputs, keybinds, and more.

 > ✨ Modern UI • 📱 Mobile Friendly • ⚙️ Developer Ready